netxms/netxms-doc/admin/concepts.rst

        protocols - HTTP, POP3, SMTP, Telnet, SSH and Custom protocol type.
      -
    * - VPN Connector
-     - Object representing VPN tunnel endpoint.
+     - Object representing VPN tunnel endpoint, is used for interfaceless tunnels (like ipsec).
        Such objects can be created to add VPN tunnels to network topology known to |product_name| server.
 VPN Connector objects are created manually.
 In case if there is a VPN connection linking two different networks open between two firewalls that are added to the system as objects, a user can create a VPN Connector object on each of the firewall objects and link one to another.
 The network topology will